Off-road diesel may qualify for federal fuel tax credits. We connect Texas commercial operators with a licensed CPA who handles the recovery work.

 Illustrative only.
 The CPA gives you the real number after intake.

-A South Texas construction company burning 40,000 gallons of off-road diesel per year, looking at three retroactive tax years, is in the range of $25,000 to $30,000 in recoverable federal credit.
-The CPA's engagement fee comes out of that recovery and is disclosed in writing before you sign.
+A South Texas construction company burning 40,000 gallons of off-road diesel per year, looking at three retroactive tax years, may have meaningful recoverable federal credit across those years — the CPA gives you the real number after intake.
 Actual recovery depends on documented usage, prior filings, and IRS review.
-We give you a ballpark on the introduction call; the CPA gives you a firm number after intake.

 Honest about scope.